 Yes.
 But Daily Table is required by law to enforce certain program restrictions dictated by the state of Massachusetts and the US Department of Agriculture.
 SNAP can be used to purchase any grocery items or refrigerated prepared food items that will be eaten at home.

-The pilot store in Codman Square/Four Corners has created approximately 28 new full and part-time jobs.
+Our first store in Codman Square/Four Corners has created approximately 30 new full and part-time jobs.
 We have hired cooks, drivers, dishwashers, and general retail clerks who do everything from stocking shelves to running a register.

 Yes.
 We have hired, and will continue to hire, predominantly from the Codman Square/Four Corners, Dorchester neighborhoods.
-In fact, almost 80% of our new hires live within a two-mile radius of the store.
-Of course, we may also need to hire specific skills or talent from the Greater Boston area.
+In fact, almost 80% of our new hires live within a two-mile radius of the store!

-Codman Square Health Center is a primary partner and we are leasing our space from them.
-We are also pleased to partner with Healthworks Community Fitness, who is also a tenant at 450 Washington Street.
+We lease our Dorchester space from Codman Square Health Center and share our location with Healthworks Community Fitness.
 Additional partners include the Greater Boston Food Bank, Future Chefs, Share our Strength Cooking Matters, Community Servings, the New England Center for Arts & Technology, Boys and Girls Club, Kit Clark Senior Center, the Dorchester YMCA, and other local community agencies.

 We are a not-for-profit with 501c3 status from the IRS.

-Our goal is to have a self-sustaining business model that allows for the revenue from the sale of our food to cover the cost of operating the store.
-While we need philanthropic funds to pay for the initial start-up costs (to build out the grocery store space) once we are up and running we hope to be self-sufficient.
-This is very different from other not-for-profits in the food service space.
+Our goal is to develop a self-sustaining business model that allows for the revenue from the sale of our food to cover the cost of operating the store.
 Our goal is to effectively raise “funds” BY the delivery of our mission (via sales) instead of the traditional model of raising funds FOR the delivery of mission.
+We do also raise philanthropic funds to pay for expansion, new initiatives, and start-up costs.

 The current Board is intentionally small with an opportunity for expansion to coincide with our growth.
 Right now, there are six members.
 Doug Rauch, Founder and President of Daily Table, was formerly the President of Trader Joe’s.
 Jose Alvarez is currently a Senior Lecturer at Harvard Business School and is past President and CEO of Stop and Shop/Giant-Landover.
 Scott Finlow is Vice President, Shopper Insights for PepsiCo.
 Jay Martin is in-house counsel with Medical Liability Mutual Insurance Company.
 Bill Walczak was Founder and leader of the Codman Square Health Center for over 30 years, and is currently the CEO of the South End Community Health Center.
 Shawna Wilson is the Frito-Lay Northeast Region Sales Vice President.
 David Mersky is the Founder and Managing Director of Mersky, Jaffe & Associates.